Collecting practices of the Al-Thani Family: Qatar Museums Authority

 Established in 2005, the Qatar Museums Authority coordinates the country’s museum projects and cultural programs.
 According to The Economist, the agency plays a key role in shaping national cultural policy while remaining closely connected to the royal family’s initiatives.

 Museum of Islamic Art

 The Museum of Islamic Art opened in 2008, designed by architect I. M. Pei.

 An adjoining public space, MIA Park, opened in 2011 and includes Richard Serra’s sculpture 7.

 Mathaf

 Mathaf: Arab Museum of Modern Art opened in December 2010.
 The museum focuses on modern and contemporary Arab art and aims to increase the visibility of regional artists.
-Its founder, Sheikh Hassan bin Mohamed bin Ali Al Thani, described it as a way to preserve and display Arab artistic heritage.
+Its founder, Hassan bin Mohamed bin Ali Al Thani, described it as a way to preserve and display Arab artistic heritage.

 National Museum of Qatar

 The National Museum of Qatar opened in 2019, designed by French architect Jean Nouvel.
 It presents the natural and cultural history of the country, from prehistoric times to the present.
+The museum features an array of archaeological and heritage objects, manuscripts, documents, photographs and jewelry.